NCAA to give spring sport athletes extra year of eligibility

 “I'm choosing my passion," she said.
 "I can't imagine ending my lacrosse career the way this season is going.
 I was pretty hopeful this would be a possibility.
 I'm really excited this decision has been made.”

+Nebraska-Omaha softball player Hailey Bartz was planning to graduate in December and move on from school.
+Now she's not so sure.

+“I've been speaking with my family about it and trying to figure out pros and cons.
+Do I want to take advantage of that year?
+Do I not?"
+Bartz said.
+"Some of my teammates have their schooling set up, full-time jobs.
+You have your life planned out and then this kind of pushes everything back another year.
+At the same time it's really hard to pass up because it's a game of love.”

-NCAA Division I rules allow athletes to have four seasons of competition in five-year period.
+NCAA Division I rules allow athletes to have four seasons of competition in a five-year period.
 Schools will be allowed to apply for waivers to restore one of those seasons for any athlete who competed while eligible in the spring season shortened by COVID-19 in 2020.
-But after the 2021 spring season scholarship and roster limits will apply to those athletes.
+After the 2021 spring season, scholarship and roster limits will apply to athletes granted the waiver.

+“This has a four- or five-year effect depending on how you want to count it,” said Marquette athletic director Bill Scholl, whose school fields track, lacrosse, tennis and golf teams in the spring.
+“So the roster management piece is just something our coaches, we’re going to have to figure out and work our way through.’’

+Calhoun said the council did not consider the possibility of the fall sports season, including football, being interrupted.
+Football generates billions of dollars, especially for Power Five conferences.
+Losing that would be potentially devastating to schools that play major college football.

+“There was an acknowledgment that we don't know the future and if other seasons are canceled other things happen in the future we'll have to take that up with the individual merits of the case at time,” Calhoun said.

-AP Sports Writer Eric Olson in Omaha, Nebraska, contributed to this report.
+AP sports writers Eric Olson in Omaha, Nebraska, and Steve Megargee in Milwaukee contributed to this report.